Operation Lal Dora

+Background

 In February 1983, Jugnauth travelled to New Delhi to meet with Mrs Indira Gandhi, where he asked for military assistance in the event of a coup by Berenger.
 Gandhi assured him of Indian support.
 The power struggle between Berenger and Jugnauth came to a head in March 1983.
 On Mauritian independence day, while Jugnauth was in New Delhi attending a Non Aligned Movement summit, Berenger arranged for the Mauritian National Anthem to be broadcast over Mauritian television in Creole, referring to Creole, instead of English, as the national language.
-On Jugnauth’s return to Mauritius, Berenger proposed constitutional changes that would strip power from the prime minister.
+On Jugnauth's return to Mauritius, Berenger proposed constitutional changes that would strip power from the prime minister.
 The MMM-PSM government disintegrated with Berenger and most of the cabinet resigning from the government.
 Jugnauth was left with a small number of mostly Hindu followers.

+Operation

 Gandhi ordered the Indian Army and Navy to prepare for a military intervention against a possible coup against the Jugnauth government.
 She chose to task the Research and Analysis Wing’s then chief, Nowsher F. Suntook, with supervising a largely intelligence-led operation to reunite the Indian community whose fracturing along ideological and communal lines had allowed Mr. Berenger to mount a political challenge.